Cocoom/Cocoom.github.io/docs/guide/msteams-app/teams-tabs.md

 e.g.: a marketing team adds a tab #⚡️Marketing in its general channel and can thus feed, follow and consult all this knowledge without leaving the team.

 **Sharing knowledge between two teams**
-You can share a thematic thread between several teams, this allows you to create knowledge gateways between two or more separate teams. e.g. the sales team adds a tab #⚡️marketing and can view the latest updates on the marketing team's productions
+You can share a thematic channel between several teams, this allows you to create knowledge gateways between two or more separate teams. e.g. the sales team adds a tab #⚡️marketing and can view the latest updates on the marketing team's productions

 **Services available within your company**